cjacker/opensource-toolchain-esp32/README.md

 **NOTE**

-I noticed some ESP32S2 devboards (such as lolin S2 mini) need to **hold the boot button down, toggle reset button and release boot button** to enter flash mode. and such a devboard also can not reset before or after flashing, you need press reset button manually to reset.
-Maybe There are also some error outputs when `idf.py flash`, you can try run `idf.py menuconfig`, goto `Serial flasher config` menu, and change `Before flashing` to `no reset` , and change `After flashing` to `stay in bootloader`.
+I noticed some ESP32S2 devboards (such as lolin S2 mini) need to **hold the boot button down, toggle reset button and release boot button** to enter flash mode. and such a devboard also can not be reset before or after flashing, you need press reset button manually to reset.
+Maybe There are also some error outputs when `idf.py flash`, to get rid of these error msgs, you can try run `idf.py menuconfig`, goto `Serial flasher config` menu, and change `Before flashing` to `no reset` , and change `After flashing` to `stay in bootloader`.

 ## with esp32-openocd
 esp32-openocd can be used to upload firmware to target device by such command: